 One trend the team observed was that expert CAD users set themselves up for success from the start of a project by anticipating the end model better and strategically planning early features.
 This results in them having to do fewer revisions later in the design process.

-Funding for this project comes from the Connaught New Research Awards, which helps early-career faculty members establish their research program.
+Funding for this project comes from the Connaught New Researcher Awards, which helps early-career faculty members establish their research program.
 Olechowski is one of more than 50 researchers from across U of T supported in the latest round.

 “The award is a great boost as I seek out other sources of research funding.
 The discoveries we make with this project will lay the foundation for our next series of studies, which we are expanding to consider collaboration,” says Olechowski, who recently won a grant from the Alfred P. Sloan Foundation to study tools for distributed, collaborative engineering design work.

-The other two projects from U of T Engineering supported by the Connaught New Researchers awards are:
+The other two projects from U of T Engineering supported by the Connaught New Researchers Awards are:

 - Fae Azhari (MIE, CivMin) — Smart bridge decks